 If you’re programming, you are doing something extremely intricate.
 You are valuable because most people cannot do what you are doing.
 But wait!
 Your value isn’t only in programming, you are especially valuable because of your ability to put business processes to computers, and to explain these computer systems back to the business.

-posted under category: Software Quality on February 7, 2020 at 9:29 pm by Nathan
+posted under category: Software Quality on February 7, 2020 by Nathan

 One of the oldest and rawest forms of software measurement is the inimitable count of the number of lines of code.
 Let’s talk about that.

 “Measuring programming progress by lines of code is like measuring aircraft building progress by weight.”

 I work at an airplane manufacturer.
 We actually know the final delivery weight of an airplane, even adjusted for paint and seating arrangements, and in airplane manufacturing, knowing the current and final weight could help.
 On the other hand, a work of software is done when all the features are complete and the bugs are worked out, or better yet, when we know it will make or save enough money to start selling or using.

 Lines of code differ drastically between systems.
 Choice of programming language is one of the primary reasons for a drastic change in the lines of code.
 One lower level language may allow us to implement a solution in 100 lines of code, while a higher level one has it as a built-in-function - one line.
 That doesn’t mean either language is worse, just different.
 Typically we see higher level languages develop applications much faster and debug easier thanks to the smaller codebases, but there is a tradeoff in performance and resource usage.

 Another distinguishing factor is what function the application is expected to perform.
 It’s hard to compare a shopping cart system to a manufacturing system, they have completely different uses and thus a line count to compare them does essentially nothing.
 Perhaps one application is more straightforward and requires less code, even if it produces more in some kind of measurable output.